NAMI HelpLine

 Why We Care

-Access to coverage and care is essential for people with mental illness to successfully manage their condition and get on a path of recovery.
-Medicaid is the lifeline for much of that care as the nation’s largest payer of mental health services, providing health coverage to more than one in four adults with a serious mental illness.
-Through Medicaid coverage, people with mental health conditions can access critical services like therapy, inpatient treatment, and prescription medications.
+Access to health insurance coverage is essential for people with mental illness to access mental health care and successfully manage their condition.
+Medicaid is a lifeline for tens of millions of Americans as the nation’s largest payer of mental health condition and substance use disorder (MH/SUD) services, and nearly 40% of nonelderly adults covered by Medicaid have a MH/SUD.
+Through Medicaid coverage, people with mental health conditions can access critical services like psychotherapy, inpatient treatment, prescription medications, and crisis care.

 How We Talk About It

-• About one in five adults in the United States have a mental health condition.
+• About one in five adults in the United States has a mental health condition, but only about half get needed treatment each year.

 • Access to health care coverage and mental health care is essential for people with mental illness to successfully manage their condition.